Oberhauser-Dev/wrestling_scoreboard/wrestling_scoreboard_server/README.md

 ## Setup

-See [database docs](./database/README.md), to set up the Postgres database.
+Download the latest server version from the [releases section](https://github.com/Oberhauser-Dev/wrestling_scoreboard/releases) and extract it into e.g. inside `$HOME/.local/share/wrestling_scoreboard_server`.

 It is recommended to start the app with user privileges, here `www`.
-Avoid using root.

-Download the latest server version from the [releases section](https://github.com/Oberhauser-Dev/wrestling_scoreboard/releases) and extract it into e.g. inside `$HOME/.local/share/wrestling_scoreboard_server`
+Avoid using `root`, especially if the server is open to the public.

 ### Environment variables:

 Create file `.env` in the `wrestling_scoreboard_server` directory.
-A pre-configuration can be found in `.env.example` file.
+A pre-configuration can be found in `.env.example` file (`cp .env.example .env`).
 Change the values to your needs.

+### Database

+For a manual / more detailed setup of the Postgres database, see the [database docs](./database/README.md).

 ### Run server